eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 ## Development Environments

 - [VS Code](vscode): This article provides an overview of how you can edit and run Epsilon programs in the VS Code IDE.
+- [Sublime](https://github.com/epsilonlabs/sublime): This repository provides a package that adds Epsilon syntax highlighting capabilities to the [Sublime](https://www.sublimetext.com) editor.

 ## Human-Usable Textual Notation